 3 dual intelligent processors.
 These processors come equipped with DIGI+ power control, DRAM and CPU power, and SMART DIGI+ key features.

 Remote GO!
-Is another feature you can access with this board.
+This is another feature you can access with this board.
 It is a one-stop PC remote control.

 Don’t forget about the USB 3.0 Boost either.
 The USB 3.0 has faster transmissions with UASP to support RAID.